Continuing Education, Special, and Part-Time Students

 Special students are defined as short-term (one year or less) students who do not plan to graduate from St. Olaf and are usually part-time.
 High school honor students are one category of special students; continuing education students are also considered special students.
 Anyone not in the categories mentioned above who wishes to register as a special student must contact the Registrar's Office for forms and submit transcripts from any high school or college previously attended.

-Part-time degree-seeking students who intend to graduate from St. Olaf and who wish to register for fewer than three course credits must have permission to be enrolled part-time from the Dean of Students Office.
+Part-time degree-seeking students who intend to graduate from St. Olaf and who wish to register for fewer than three course credits must have permission from the Dean of Students Office to be enrolled part-time.